-You do not need a tour to visit the Fagradalsfjall Eruption.
+You do not need a tour to visit the Fagradalsfjall Eruption Site.
 However, we strongly recommend that you take part in one.
 Not only is it safer to visit the site accompanied by a trained guide, but you’ll also get insider tips and information about Fagradalsfjall and other volcanoes in Iceland.
 Explore our Volcano Tours here.

-How to Visit Fagradalsfjall Eruption
+How to Visit Fagradalsfjall Eruption Site

-Good to Know Before Visiting Iceland Volcano
+Good to Know Before Visiting an Active Volcano in Iceland

 At the Eruption Site